Levy-Khintchin Theorem for best simultaneous Diophantine approximations: Notation

-We fix once and for all a norm on $\M_{d+c}(\mathbb{R})$.
-All the distances and the balls in the space of matrices are associated with this norm.
-When $E$ is a subset of $\M_{d+c}(\mathbb{R})$, let $B_{E}(x,r)$ denote the set of matrices in $E$ within a distance from $x$ smaller than $r$.
+We fix a norm on $\M_{d+c}(\mathbb{R})$.
+All the distances and balls in the space of matrices are associated with this norm.
+This norm will be used as a tool in the proofs and when the choice of this norm is important we will specify it.
+When $E$ is a subset of $\M_{d+c}(\mathbb{R})$, let $B_{E}(x,r)$ denote the set of matrices $y$ in $E$ such that $\dd(x,y)\leq r$.